The pile box hive has a very simple structure. It does not contain any removable frames.

 It is often said that the productivity of a Langstroth hive is higher.
 I am not sure it is true when keeping Japanese bees.

 Actually, honey production per hive can be higher.
 However, in terms of time management, honey production per hour is more important.

 A pile box hive can be more productive in terms of honey production per hour of labor because less time and effort are needed.

 All I have to do when I use a pile box hive is:

 Add boxes a few times throughout the year

-At a minimum, I need only 5 hours to get 5kg of honey.
+At a minimum, I need only 5 hours to extract 5kg of honey.

 On the other hand, with a Langstroth beehive, it is expensive and takes longer if you make it yourself.

-I need to inspect the colony almost every week and it takes a lot of time to go to places where hives are located.
+I need to inspect the colony almost every week and it takes a lot of time to go to the places where the hives are located.